1 Approaches education with a focus on improving every aspect of an individual

 The Career Center and your program faculty can assist you with finding opportunities like internships and job shadowing, allowing you to learn more about the employers and industries/fields that interest you, and make valuable professional connections.
-The Career Center can also help you find jobs on campus, including opportunities for professional experience within campus offices that are meaningful on your resume.
-Additionally, the Career Center has resources and help available online in Handshake and in person to prepare you for interviews, develop your resume and LinkedIn profile, build your personal branding, and more.
+The center can also help you find jobs on campus, including opportunities for professional experience within campus offices that are meaningful on your resume.
+Additionally, the center has resources and help available online in Handshake and in person to prepare you for interviews, develop your resume and LinkedIn profile, build your personal branding, and more.

 Numerous organizations offer prestigious scholarships and fellowships, which consist of summer positions and enrichments during the time you are enrolled at Westminster, as well as post-graduation internships, training, and jobs.
 The Fellowship Advising Office can help you find and apply for fellowship opportunities.
 Eleven Class of 2021 graduates were awarded or nominated for distinguished fellowships.

-Westminster aims to prepare you to live and excel in a world that is integrated, complex, and interdependent.
-Opportunities like studying abroad, an international internship, participating in a May Term Study Experience, or working, volunteering, or teaching abroad offer you the chance to expand your horizons, meet new and different people, and become a better global citizen.
+Westminster prepares you to live and excel in a world that is integrated, complex, and interdependent.
+Study, work, volunteer, and teach abroad opportunities; May Term Study Experiences; and international internships through the Office for Global Engagement offer you the chance to expand your horizons, meet new and different people, and become a better global citizen.

 Westminster’s McNair Scholars Program aims to increase the number of students from underrepresented groups who go on to graduate study.
 Once you reach sophomore standing at Westminster, you are potentially eligible to take advantage of the program’s benefits, including stipends for summer research, opportunities to visit graduate schools and attend conferences to present research, established mentors, assistance applying to graduate schools, and more.